Sudharshan-07/Linux/Interrupts-Part_4.md

         dev_name(core->dev), core);
 ```

-And **"some_device_isr()"** will be called each time the level on the P4 pin of the MAX7325 transitions from low to high (rising edge).
+And **"some_device_threaded_isr()"** will be called each time the level on the P4 pin of the MAX7325 transitions from low to high (rising edge).
 How does this work?
 From left to right, if you refer to the picture above:

 - "Some device" changes the level on P4 of the MAX7325.
 - The MAX7325 changes the level on its INT pin.